cyberatlas/K8sCheckmate/thingsWeveDone.md

 14 Feb - 27 Feb
 ===
 - Daniel (16 Feb) [3 hours] - Continued looking at examples of Helm charts.
+- John (17 Feb) [4 hours ] - Looking at IBM example with their values
+- John (19 Feb) [4 hours ] - Setting up architecture for testing IBM example values.yaml with a Policy file
 - Daniel (23 Feb) [5 hours] - Updated valueCheck to fit the format of testpolicies.yaml, and expanded the checking function and testing it.
 - Daniel (24 Feb) [4 hours] - Set up the outline of the Peer Review document and began filling it out.
 - Alex (24 Feb) [2.5 hours] - Worked on testing values in the chart, changed helmparse to be a module so it can be imported, looked a bit into how to search the key in nested dictionary.
 Going to look into recursively searching.
+- John (24 Feb) [4 hours ] - Testing in Python for IBM policies and planning out architecture with Alex and Jacob for utulizing dictionaries from the parsing
 - Alex (27 Feb) [3 hours] - Merged branches, made necessary modules.
 Code runs in pycharm but not the terminal, debugging the issue.
 Says project is not a module, but I have made it one, tried to run as a module and add to the python path, but it did not like that.